 There are two ways to do it.
 One is a constant monthly investment throughout the goal period.
-Second is increasing some fixed % each year up to the goal period.
-Decide which suits best to you.
+The second way is increasing some fixed % each year up to the goal period.
+Decide which suits you.

 How many mutual funds are enough?

 How many mutual funds do we have?
 Is it 1, 3, 5 or more than 5?
 The answer is simple…you don’t need more than 3-4 funds for investing in mutual funds.
 Whether your investment is Rs.1,000 a month or Rs.1 lakh a month.
 With a maximum of 3-4 funds, you can easily create a diversified equity portfolio.